Stormy Daniels Drags Donald Trump After He Posted An Old Letter Of Her Denying Affair

 Stormy Daniels Likens Donald Trump's Supporters To 'Suicide Bombers'

-During a recent appearance on "The View," Danielstalke about how she has once again become the target of MAGA supporters as Trump's hush money trial draws near.
+During a recent appearance on "The View," Daniels talked about how she has once again become the target of MAGA supporters as Trump's hush money trial draws near.

 The adult film star had previously faced a similar attack in 2018 when her alleged relationship with Trump first came to light.
 At the time, Daniels received messages about her being "a gold digger" and other terms "mostly associated with my job."